ebzzry/ebzzry.github.io/en/src/retrospect.md

 =============

 <div class="center">July 11, 2013</div>
-<div class="center">Updated: March 17, 2017</div>
+<div class="center">Updated: April 1, 2017</div>

 >“From life’s school of war: what does not kill me makes me stronger.”<br>
 >―Friedrich Nietzsche

 I haven’t fully appreciated what those words meant, prior to now.
 I have learned that aside from experience, there is another important aspect, that life teaches us—survival.
-When we are at the brink of collapse, breakdown, or even death, the most important things in our life flashes before our eyes.
+When we are at the brink of collapse, breakdown, or even death, the most important things in our life flash before our eyes.

 When we take a lot of pain, and survive it, we will live to tell the tale.
 We will live to share the story for generations to come.
 When we endure, and embrace the necessary agony, we are forced to